 A total of 5582 examination sittings were undertaken across the eight diets with an overall pass rate of 70.01%.
-The mean internal reliability across the palettes comprising each diet of the examination is calculated using the Cronbach's alpha coefficient, and any figure above 0.8 indicates a high level of reliability.
-The overall completion rate indicates the percentage of candidates who started the examination and were able to complete.
+Reliability is one of a number of core measures of the quality of any assessment.
+It tells us how consistently the examination performs.
+The mean internal reliability across the palettes comprising each diet of the examination is calculated using the Cronbach's alpha coefficient, and any figure above 0.7 indicates a strong level of reliability.